 Please remember that it is your responsibility to ensure that your application is complete, including both references, your statement of academic purpose and CV, your transcript(s), the application assessment fee, and, where applicable, GRE/GMAT scores, your research proposal and/or your sample of written work.

 LSE has developed a number of programmes which are administered jointly with other institutions such as Peking University in China and University of Southern California in the USA.
 Any additional requirements for these programmes will be listed on their individual programme pages.
-Selectors from both institutions consider your application, and this means that it may take much longer for a decision to be made on these programmes than on the single centre programmes.
+Selectors from both institutions consider your application, and this means that it may take a bit longer for a decision to be made on these programmes than on the single centre programmes, however we do expect the decision to be communicated to you within the 8 week turnaround window.
 We will advise you of the decision as soon as possible.

 We take active steps to scrutinise and verify documents received during the application process.
 If we are unable to verify independently the accuracy of information supplied, your application may be cancelled and any offer withdrawn.